aluna033/WhatTheHack/013-InfraAsCode-Ansible/Student/Challenge-02.md

     - Subnet Address Prefix
 -   Use a parameter file to pass in parameter values

-`ORIGINAL CHALLENGE TEXT: Create an Azure Virtual Network using Ansible.
-Create a YAML file named WTHVNetAN.yml.
-The virtual network should have an address space of 10.2.0.0/16 and be named "WTHVNetAN".
-Add one subnet to it with an address range of 10.2.0.0/24 and name it "default"`

 ## Success Criteria

 1. Verify that Virtual Network has been deployed in the portal